bhdirect-ebooks/dev-docs/source/code/media_types.md

 ### Embedded Videos

 Included by using the `<video>` element, each video must have a corresponding SVG as the `poster` and two transcoded source files located in the epub-remote-resources s3 bucket, an MP4 and a WEBM file as a fallback.
+[How to transcode videos.](https://docs.google.com/document/d/1XziFW_5nUWsNkPK7hblfeaXe1MDCpfRRuyPP-EmyoM0/edit)

 ```html
 <video poster="../images/everyday-theology-003.svg" controls="controls" preload="none">